[A 2-minute read according to the Hemingway App. Crafted with love in San Diego. Originally posted on June 28, 2019]

 I’m movin’ forward.

-But then one morning you find it swallowed by a dancing red dragons and all that’s left is heartbreak and ashes.
+But then one morning you find it engulfed by a dancing red dragon and all that’s left is ashes and heartbreak.

 That would suck.

 Since you have an audience of fans who love you…